jaschdev/ensf692Project_Group1_JasonC_JasonT/Report.md

 Users interact with the program through a command-line interface (CLI) where they are prompted to:

-1. Choose whether to view reference maps (sector, ward, community).
+1. Choose whether to view reference maps (sector, ward, community) [9][10].
 2. Select the type of region: Sector, Ward, or Community.
 3. Specify the exact name of the Sector, Ward, or Community.
 4. Specify the year.

 The user must enter a Sector, Ward, Community, and year that exists in the dataset.
 If there is an invalid input, the user is prompted for re-entry without terminating the program.
 The program is also designed to handle case-sensitive inputs or extra spaces.

 ### Output